TheSongOfEnderion/josee/Chapters/Chapter 4 - Problem with a Teritory (2).md

 Josee returned her eyes back to the crops on the table.

-'_...
+'...
 Let's say I did succeed in scaling a hydroponics farm to support a village of 600 people.
-That still means in the foreseeable future, it would be unneeded once I obtain more arable land or once I obtain access to the inner part of the Cursed Forest and begin mining_'
+That still means in the foreseeable future, it would be unneeded once I obtain more arable land or once I obtain access to the inner part of the Cursed Forest and begin mining'

 After thinking for a moment, Josee shook her head.